PhrozenByte/gh-workflow-immortality/README.md

 You can either run the `gh-workflow-immortality.sh` script manually, or use the GitHub action.
 No matter what, you must [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 This is also true when using the GitHub action, because GitHub's automatically created `GITHUB_TOKEN` secret lacks the required permissions.

 You can use both fine-grained personal access tokens, and classic personal access tokens.
 If you choose to use classic personal access tokens, you must enable the "workflow" scope, which also implies the very potent "repo" scope.
 Thus it's better to use fine-grained personal access tokens when possible: The only repository permission required is the "Actions" permission with both read and write access.
 You can even limit the fine-grained personal access token to the repositories you really need.
-Please note that with fine-grained personal access tokens you can't access repositories owned by GitHub organizations or other GitHub users.
+Please note that with fine-grained personal access tokens you need a token per GitHub user and GitHub organization.
 Don't forget to choose a suitable expiration date and to renew your personal access tokens accordingly.

 Please note that `gh-workflow-immortality.sh` intentionally excludes forked, archived, and disabled repositories.
 Even though forked repositories can indeed use scheduled triggers for GitHub workflows, we expect them not to require immortality and are thus excluded by default.
 If you require the GitHub workflows of a forked repository to be immortal, either specify it using the `repos` options (when using the GitHub action) resp. pass it as command line argument (when running the script manually), or enable the `include_forks` option (when using the GitHub action) resp. pass the `--forks` command line option (when running the script manually).
 This won't work for archived and disabled repositories though, because they can't have active GitHub workflows.
 Please also note that `gh-workflow-immortality.sh` will exclude dynamic workflows without a YAML config file in the repo's `.github/workflows/` directory (e.g. the default GitHub Pages workflow), because they don't use scheduled triggers.